-In that World Cup, Ireland ended up wearing their white adidas away kit in three of their four games, but they were ready to wear it before the other one too, their opener against Italy:
+At the 1994 competition in the USA, Ireland ended up wearing their white adidas away kit in three of their four games, but they were ready to wear it before the other one too, their opener against Italy.

 15.45: ‘Fifteen minutes to kick-off,’ reminds the talking clock.
 It’s time for the final act and I remove the t-shirt I’ve worn to stretch and warm up.
 Boots polished, socks and shorts and shin-guards in place, I slip my jersey over my shoulders and Mick hands me the arm band.
 An official pops his head around the door: ‘Okay gentlemen, we’re ready.’
 And with this a huge roar goes up, ‘Come onnn,’ as we circle the dressing-room, slapping each other down the shoulder, wishing each other the best and shaking hands.
 I make for the door at the head of the string.
 Jack, who hasn’t really said that much, is waiting with a final word.